 What are arrest records and arrest warrants?

-Alaska arrest records show a person’s criminal history collected by local justice groups and the State Police’s Criminal Records and Information Bureau (ASP). **Local agencies** only keep info on crimes in **their area**, but the ASP keeps details on crimes from **every corner** of the state.
+Alaska arrest records reveal a person’s past criminal activities gathered by local law enforcement teams and the State Police’s Criminal Records and Information Bureau.
+Local groups only hold details about offenses in their own regions, but the State Police share information on infractions from all over the state.

 This information is collected from the local courts, police departments, and offices of the county clerks and prosecutors.
 A complete or limited criminal history will be released depending on who is applying for access to this data.
 The former also includes non-conviction data.
 As opposed to this, limited criminal history information will only have details on cases in which the offender was found guilty.